 And David behaved himself wisely in all his ways; and the Lord was with him.1 Samuel 18:14

 David did not react with hysteria, anger or even resentment.
 David reacted with wisdom.
 When you find yourself in a crisis with friendships, it is best to proceed with extreme caution.
 Seek wisdom from God on how to handle the situation.
-It is very easy to let hurt feelings rule the day and this can have long term consequences.
-In David’s situation, the relationship with Saul never was reconciled, but in many cases a friendship can be reconciled if both parties will slow down, take a breath and ask God how to figure out the problem.
+It is very easy to let hurt feelings rule the day and this can have long-term consequences.
+In David’s situation, the relationship with Saul was never reconciled, but in many cases, a friendship can be reconciled if both parties slow down, take a breath and ask God how to figure out the problem.